“If there’s any kind of magic in this world it must be in the attempt of understanding someone.”

 • Life transitions (even the ones we choose) can stir up fear, grief, excitement, confusion, or all of the above.
 Whether you're moving, starting or leaving a job, getting married, becoming a parent, aging, exploring gender identity, or adjusting to a major shift in your family, transitions have a way of revealing the deeper parts of ourselves.

 Together, we’ll explore what these changes bring up for you internally: old memories, new fears, shifting roles, and the pressure to “have it all figured out.”
 I provide a grounded and accepting space to help you process these emotions and navigate the unknown with curiosity rather than panic.
-You don’t need to know the next step yet.
-We’ll uncover it gently, in a way that feels supportive and aligned with who you’re becoming.
+You don’t need to know all the next steps just yet.

 Let's Talk